datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast05-Time-Series-Raster.md

 ##Challenge

-Before you go any further, answer the following questions about our raster data
+Before you go any further, answer the following questions about our `RasterStack`.

-1. What is the CRS?
+1. What is the `CRS`?
-2. what is the resolution of the data?
-And what units is that resolution in?
+2. what is the `resolution` of the data?
+And what `units` is that resolution in?

 #Plotting Time Series Data